microoowave/EasyObjects/README.md

 # EasyObjects
-easily copy/mirror/rotate objects in a ymap file
+easily copy/mirror/rotate objects in a ymap or json file